-The industrial revolutions, which commenced over two centuries ago, are continuing, and arguably even accelerating as the progress of the physical sciences.
+The industrial revolutions, which commenced over two centuries ago, are still continuing, and arguably even accelerating as the physical sciences progress.
 There is still much to unravel in the human sciences, and the private sector, while often leading in their application, is unlikely to invest in the rigorous methods that science demands.
-It, therefore, falls largely on public sector and university researchers to advance the human sciences.
+It therefore falls largely on public sector and university researchers to advance the human sciences.